|Professor of Theological Studies;

 Office: University Hall #3722

 Departamental FAX: (310) 338-1947

 Rev. Thomas P. Rausch, S.J., Ph.D. in religion from Duke University (1976), is the T. Marie Chilton Professor of Catholic Theology at Loyola Marymount University in Los Angeles.
-A specialist in the areas of ecclesiology, ecumenism, and the theology of the priesthood, he has published seventeen books and over 200 articles.
+A specialist in the areas of systematic theology, Christology, ecclesiology, and ecumenism, he has published 20 books and over 275 articles and reviews.